What time should my wedding ceremony start?

 Mid March- October (Daylight Savings time)

-• For sunset photos, have your photographer bring you two back out during “golden hour” aka the hour the sun is setting and looks all glowy.
+For summer sunset photos, have your photographer bring you two back out during “golden hour” aka the hour the sun is setting and looks all glowy.

 November-March